daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 Best iFVG is forming when we have, for example, stop hunt or REH/REL post-7 o'clock with breaker and there is inefficiency was formed in breaker range.
 That inefficiency is a very strong candidate for high probability iFVG.

+NY am session characteristic is to retrace back into London (whenever the highest high or the lowest low of 2ap-5am)

 The very first FVG prior to stop run (reversal) because it's a change in the state of delivery.
 If there is no that FVG, then we are trading Breaker.